Kim Taplin

-Kim Taplin (born 1943) is an English poet and non-fiction writer.
+Kim Taplin (1943–2024) was an English poet and non-fiction writer.
 She studied English at Somerville College, University of Oxford.
+Her death was announced on 10 April 2024.
+She was 80.

 Work

-Taplin has published several collections of poetry, and non-fiction works.
+Taplin published several collections of poetry, and non-fiction works.
 The English Path was noted in the British Council's "Best books" in 1984, and Tongues in Trees: Studies in Literature and Ecology was reviewed in Poetry Review in 1990.
 Her 1993 work Three Women in a Boat retraces the journey of Jerome K. Jerome's Three Men in a Boat.
-She has written several articles for Resurgence magazine.
+She wrote several articles for Resurgence magazine.

 Her poem "Trying for truth" was included in a 1991 collection Elected friends: poems for and about Edward Thomas.